tehsis/Goblin/README.md

-"The Goblin search engine"
+The Goblin search engine

-Author: Pablo Terradillos <tehsis@gmail.com>
+=

+Introduction
-- Introduction:
+-

 The "Goblin Search Engine" started as a project which it main goal was to aim me in my own way to learning Perl.